armory/docs/content/en/docs/installation/armory-deployments-for-spinnaker.md

 {{< figure src="/images/deploy-engine/cloud-env-context.png" alt="The upper right section of the window shows what environment you are currently in." >}}

-3. In the left navigation menu, select **Access Management > Client Credentials** under the  section.
+1. In the left navigation menu, select **Access Management > Client Credentials**.
-4. In the upper right corner, select **New Credential**.
+2. In the upper right corner, select **New Credential**.
-5. Create a credential for the Armory Agent.
+3. Create a credential for the Armory Agent.
 Use a descriptive name for the credential, such as `Armory K8s Agent`
-6. Set the permission scope to the following:
+4. Set the permission scope to the following:

 - `write:infra:data`
 - `get:infra:op`

 > This is the minimum set of required permissions for the Armory Agent.

-7. Note both the `Client ID` and `Client Secret`.
+5. Note both the `Client ID` and `Client Secret`.
 You need these values when configuring the Agent.

-## Enable Armory Deployments in each Kubernetes Cluster that you want to use.
+## Enable Armory Deployments in target Kubernetes clusters

-Armory Deployments is a separate product from Spinnaker and sources its accounts from agents that are deployed in your target Kubernetes clusters.

-You must install the Armory Kubernetes Agent and the Argo Rollouts Controller in each cluster that you want to show up in Armory Deployments as an account.
+This section walks you through installing the Armory Agent for Kubernetes and the Argo Rollouts Controller, which are both required for Armory Deployments.

-The Armory Kubernetes Agent is a lightweight, scalable service that enables Armory Deployments to interact with your infrastructure.

-Armory Deployments EAP utilizes the Argo Rollouts Controller to manage progressive deployments to your infrastructure.

 ### Create a namespace

-In the target cluster where you want to deploy apps, create a namespace for the agent:
+In the target cluster where you want to deploy apps, create a namespace for the Agent:

 ```bash
 kubectl create ns armory-agent